 Please find below language that can be incorporated into syllabus/syllabi:

 My priority as your professor is to ensure a safe, respectful education environment where all students can learn and thrive.
-The University does not tolerate any form of protected class (e.g., race, disability, ethnicity, sex, gender identity, sexual orientation, religion, pregnancy, etc.) discrimination or harassment (including sexual assault, dating and domestic violence, stalking) or related retaliation.
-All faculty and Teaching Assistants are considered Designated Employees by the University, which means that if they learn of such conduct, they are obligated to promptly share that information with the University’s Office for Equity, Equal Opportunity, and Title IX (EEO-TIX).
-This obligation is grounded in law and policy and designed to protect the safety of students and the broader USC community, as well as ensure that students receive information about available supportive measures and resolution options to enable them to make informed choices.
-Supportive measures include reasonable academic accommodations with or without the filing of a Formal Complaint.
+The University does not tolerate any form of discrimination or harassment (including sexual assault, dating and domestic violence, stalking) based on protected characteristics (e.g., race, disability, ethnicity, sex, gender identity, sexual orientation, religion, pregnancy, etc.) or related retaliation (i.e., Prohibited Conduct).
+All faculty and Teaching Assistants are considered Designated Employees by the University, which means that if they observe or learn of Prohibited Conduct, they are obligated to immediately share that information with the University’s Office for Equity, Equal Opportunity, and Title IX (EEO-TIX).
+This obligation, grounded in law and policy, is designed to protect the safety of students and the broader USC community, as well as ensure that students receive information about available supportive measures and resolution options to enable them to make informed choices.
+Supportive measures include reasonable academic accommodations available with or without the filing of a Formal Complaint.

 If you need academic accommodations due to protected class discrimination, harassment, or related retaliation, you may:

 - Contact EEO-TIX directly (email@example.com or 213-740-5086), without sharing any personal information with me.

 - If you would like to speak with a confidential counselor about sexual misconduct, Relationship and Sexual Violence Prevention Services (RSVP) provides 24/7 confidential support for students (213-740-WELL (9355), or 213-740-4900 and press 0 after hours).